-Daimler rejects environmental groups’ climate demand
+German carmakers reject environmental groups’ climate demand

 “If it comes to a lawsuit, we will use all legal means to defend ourselves,” the company said.

-Daimler said it is committed to the goals of the 2015 Paris climate accord and aims to make its entire vehicle fleet climate neutral by 2039, more than a decade before current European Union rules require it.
+Daimler said it is committed to the goals of the 2015 Paris climate accord and aims to make its entire vehicle fleet climate-neutral by 2039, more than a decade before current European Union rules require it.

+BMW said it would examine the legal threat from the environmental groups, but said it was likewise already committed to the Paris accord’s goal of capping global warming at 1.5 degrees Celsius (2.7 Fahrenheit).
+The luxury carmaker said it wants to put 10 million fully electric cars on the road over the coming decade.
+BMW sold more than 2.3 million cars in 2020.

+Deutsche Umwelthilfe also sent a cease and desist demand to the oil and natural gas company Wintershall Dea, one of the investors in the Nord Stream 2 pipeline being built from Russia to Germany.

 Follow AP’s coverage of climate change issues at https://apnews.com/hub/climate-change